 Here is the EURUSD movement by hour of the day.
 This chart is in Eastern Time.
 Adjust to your own time zone accordingly.
 The chart shows how many pips the pair moves on average each hour.
 It is a 10-week average.

 The most movement is occurring between 8 am and 11 am Eastern.
 European hours, after 2 am, offer moderate movement.
-After 3 pm Eastern, there is very little movement until Europe reopens.
+After 3 pm Eastern, there is little movement until Europe opens again except for the uptick at 7pm when Japan opens.

 The hours with the most movement are 0200 up to 3 pm EST. This large window is the ideal time for day trading (based on strategies I discuss on this site).
 You can continue trading after noon, but expect less movement.
 After 1500 it dies.